eridani9k/coda/README.md

 http://127.0.0.1:8083
 ```

 During `Router` initialization, each address is sent a `/ping` request to verify endpoint health.
-Only healthy endpoints will be added to `Router`'s load balancing algorithm.
+Only healthy endpoints will be added to the `Router`'s load balancing algorithm.

 **NOTE**: This implementation currently does not support adding backend endpoints after `Router` has completed initialization.
 Therefore, only the addresses in `addresses.cfg` are considered during load balancing.